CJBok/SDV-Mods/CJBAutomation/README.md

 ## Versions
 1.5 (2017-04-01):
 * Updated to SMAPI 1.9.
+* Fixed refined quartz recipe not using coal.

 1.4 (2017-01-04):
 * Updated to Stardew Valley 1.1+ and SMAPI 1.5.